(?)Theodoxus baeticus (Lamarck, 1822)

 The species in E. von Martens: “Die Gattung Neritina”, Systematisches Conchylien-Cabinet Bd.2:Abt.10, Nürnberg 1879, plate 23.

 « Shell fairly spherical, fine and densely striped, shiny, dark brown, with narrow, little visible dark ribbons.
 Spire prominent, mostly eroded, the eroded places white; penultimate whorl bulbous; suture simple, very low anteriorly.
 Mouth rather oblique, half-shaped, gray inside, blackened, the upper margin a little less curved than the lower margin, columellar plate edentulous, rather straight, columellar margin even, rather narrow, fine, bluish, clearly bounded behind in a flat arch. »op. cit. p.234.
-On the drawing, the dark ribbons are spiral, a feature that rarely occurs.

 Other synonym: Neritina guadianensis Morelet.
 The columellar callosity of callosus, the spire of elongatulus, the pattern of western baeticus.
 Guadiana river bank, Alcoutim, Faro, Algarve, S. Portugal.
 11mm.